Knowing the right questions to ask the interview panel in a teacher or any other education interview is imperative to landing a job offer.

 - I consider myself a lifelong learner.
 What professional development opportunities do you offer?

 - Is there a mentor teacher program available?

 - Will the school be implementing any new programs this year?
-Or is there current programs that require further development?
+Or are there current programs that require further development?

 There are other questions you can ask in an interview.
-I would recommend choosing about three questions you really would like to have the answers.
+I would recommend choosing about three questions you really would like to have the answers to.
 Once again, avoid overwhelming the interviewers with too many questions.

 In my experience as an interview coach, clients who proactively prepare for the job interview land the perfect education job quicker.